rsp/ifa/PITCHME.md

 - Use modern technologies
 - Expose all data with an API
 - Build a Static/JAMstack website
-- Use good hosting with CDN like Netlify<br>(we already us it)
+- Use good hosting with CDN

 ---

 Bonus:

-We'll have good recruitment tasks:
+- We'll have good recruitment tasks:
+  - Backend: create an API using a database
   - Frontend: create a website using the API
-- Backend: create an API using a database
+  - Mobile: create an app using the API
+- We'll be able to create a company mobile app

 ---